 - The due date for Cycle 3 will be August 11, 2023 with projects starting October 1, 2023.

 Nimbly supporting innovation and immediate needs

 Nimble Grants can help plan, research, build capacity, train, educate, advocate, or purchase technology and equipment for projects addressing health disparities.
-We are featuring three of our most recently completed Nimble Grant projects.
+We are featuring three of our most recent Nimble Grant projects.